Originally appeared in Inqaba Ya Basebenzi No. 21-22 (September 1986) under the pen name Basil Hendrickse.

 Hundreds of our colleagues have become delinquent, beggars or orphans as shebeen queens and kings become capitalists.

 In April 1977, the SSRC launched a campaign taking up a grievance of their parents, the workers.
 The puppet local authority, the Urban Bantu Council (UBC) decided to raise rents.
 The SSRC forced the UBC to suspend the increases, and then achieved the resignation of all UBC councillors by June.
-Then in Soweto, Alexandra, Mamelodi and Atteridgeville (Pretoria) the youth forced the resignation of the school boards.
+Then in Soweto, Alexandra, Mamelodi and Atteridgeville the youth forced the resignation of the school boards.

 Leaderless for the moment, the youth movement receded and the reaction gained a temporary upper hand.
 But unlike 1960, the ebb the movement entered did not at all indicate a decisive victory for the state and reaction.
 The new generation of working class youth were merely hardened and steeled by the barbaric actions of the regime.
 The lull was merely the prelude to even bigger confrontations between the classes in the future.

 But the Soweto revolt of 1976 did not occur like a bolt from the blue.
-The militant defiance of the black youth of Soweto — an indispensable ingredient for sustaining the revolt over 20 months – reflected the changes which had taken place in the objective situation in South Africa in particular in the balance of forces.
+The militant defiance of the black youth of Soweto — an indispensable ingredient for sustaining the revolt over twenty months – reflected the changes which had taken place in the objective situation in South Africa in particular in the balance of forces.

 While the benefits were reaped in the form of huge profits by foreign and local capitalists – and while the living standards of white workers soared – this period also saw an enormous expansion in the productive forces: the number, the size, and the mechanisation of the factories, mines and farms.